Mak’s Noodle in Hong Kong: Beef Brisket Wonton Noodle Soup

 Mak’s Noodle located on Wellington Street on Hong Kong Island

-While Mak’s Noodle is popular, it’s not without controversy.
+While Mak’s Noodle is famous, it’s not without controversy.
 People either love or hate Mak’s Noodle.
-Foodies, locals, tourists, business men, pretty much everyone in Hong Kong is divided over the serving size of the wonton noodles at Mak’s Noodle.
-They say it’s too small.
-They say it’s overpriced.
-They say the wontons are tiny.
+Foodies, locals, tourists, business people, and everyone in Hong Kong argue over the serving size of the wonton noodles at Mak’s Noodle.
+They say it’s too small, overpriced, or the wontons are tiny.

-The small open dining room was packed with simple and small circular tables paired with even smaller stools.
-Lining the off white walls were lime green painted booths, barely large enough to fit four grown adults.
+The small open dining room was busy with simple circular tables paired with even smaller stools.
+Lining the off-white walls were lime green painted booths, barely large enough to fit four grown adults.

-Though the interior of the restaurant was basic, it was clean, which was more important than a fancy decor in my opinion.
+Though the restaurant’s interior was simple, it was clean, which was more important than fancy decor.

 Small kitchen at Mak's Noodle facing out towards the street

-One of the best parts about Mak’s Noodle was the small open kitchen that was visible from inside and outside the restaurant.
-Take a quick peak inside to see the chefs preparing bowls of soup and rolling the freshly made noodles into bundles just before boiling.
+One of the best parts about Mak’s Noodle was the small open kitchen visible from inside and outside the restaurant.
+If you peek inside, you can watch the chefs preparing soup bowls and rolling freshly made noodles into bundles just before boiling.

 Mak’s Noodle Menu